 Blend 5 to 15% of Duratec Polyester Clear Hi-Gloss Additive to the tooling gel coat.
 The viscosity and thixotropic properties of the gel coat will determine the quantity to be added. ( The higher the viscosity and thixotropic properties, the more additive is required.)
 After blending, catalyze at the rate suggested by the tooling gel coat manufacturer.

 Spray as recommended by the tooling gel coat manufacturer.
 Due to the lower viscosity, an extra wet pass may be required to achieve wet coat total film thickness.
 Gel and tack times are comparable to the straight tooling gel coat.
 Laminate as usual when the additive/tooling gel coat blend "tacks off" to the thumbprint stage.

-A: This product both thins and helps increase the gloss of cured gel coats.
-It allows a full cure without wax, which must be removed by sanding.
+A: This product both things and helps increase the gloss of cured gel coats.
+It will allow a full cure without wax, which must be removed by sanding.

 Q: Will the Hi-Gloss Additive cause clear gel coat to become cloudy?